vygr/ChrysaLisp/STATUS.md

 Simplification of the `*compile_env*` and `*func_env*` variable bindings and cycle breaking on errors.

+Bug fix to `'nums :dot` and `'fixeds :dot`.
+It should have been using the first vector input to dictates the length of the dot product.
+This was found while optimizing the SVG `(mat3x2-mul-f)` function.

 ------

 New keyboard cooking system.
 ChrysaLisp now takes on the work to map raw scan